palamar/parking/README.md

 ./build.sh # get composer packages via composer and configure and seed DB with conf. info. docker compose up
 ```

+## Information
+I decided to take a look on Laravel during this assigment, as I never worked with it before.
+Also, I never used Api Platform with the Laravel as well (as I know now documentation is not good in comparison with the Symfony).
+It took more time than I've expected.
+As database was used SQlite, it's not the best choice as Laravel by default ignore all foreign keys for this type of DB.
+But it allowed to pack DB inside a code container without need of docker-compose.yaml file to coordinate containers.

 ## Notes regarding code
 There are not such sings as DTO for the Response, that allows much better control of the types and output formatting.